Unilever seeks help with technical challenges to support sustainable growth

 Unilever is in advanced discussions with several technology companies as a result of publishing its first set of “wants” in March.
 The challenges ranged from technologies which could create lighter and more sustainable packaging, to laundry products which perform just as well with less water and lower temperatures.

-The three new “wants” which Unilever is seeking collaboration on span two of its four global categories, Homecare and Refreshments.
+The three new “wants” which Unilever is seeking collaboration on span two of its four global divisions, Homecare and Refreshments.
 They are:

 New technologies which break down fatty deposits left on clothes and hard surfaces in an efficient, odourless and environmentally friendly way.
 The solution could be incorporated as an ingredient in the detergent formulation or work as a pre-treatment application.